angular/preboot/README.md

 export class AppModule { }
 ```

 The key part here for preboot is to include `BrowserPrebootModule.replayEvents()`.
-You can optionally pass an object into `replayEvents()` that is detailed in the (PrebootReplayOptions)[#PrebootReplayOptions] section further below.
+You can optionally pass an object into `replayEvents()` that is detailed in the [PrebootReplayOptions](#PrebootReplayOptions) section further below.
 In most cases, however, you can just rely on the preset defaults.

 #### Non-Angular Server Configuration